-It is a question that can never be out of season.
-The wise man tells us, "There is a time to weep, and a time to laugh, a time to keep silence, and a time to speak" (Eccles. iii.
+That question can never be out of season.
+The wise man tells us, "There is a time to weep, and a time to laugh-a time to keep silence, and a time to speak" (Eccles. iii.
 4, 7); but there is no time, no, not a day, in which a man ought not to be holy.
-Brethren, are you?
+Are we?

-It is a question that concerns all ranks and conditions of men.
-Some are rich, and some are poor,-some learned and some unlearned,-some masters, and some servants; but there is no rank or condition in life in which a man ought not to be holy.
-Brethren, are you?
+That question concerns all ranks and conditions of men.
+Some are rich and some are poor-some learned and some unlearned-some masters, and some servants; but there is no rank or condition in life in which a man ought not to be holy.
+Are we?

-I ask to be heard today about this question.
-How stands the account between your souls and God?
-Stay a little, I beseech you, while I reason with you about holiness.
+I ask to be heard to-day about this question.
+How stands the account between our souls and God?
+In this hurrying, bustling world, let us stand still for a few minutes and consider the matter of holiness.
 I believe I might have chosen a subject more popular and pleasant.
 I am sure I might have found one more easy to handle.
-But I feel deeply I could not have chosen one more important and more profitable to your souls.
-It is a solemn thing to hear God saying, "Without holiness no man shall see the Lord."
+But I feel deeply I could not have chosen one more seasonable and more profitable to our souls.
+It is a solemn thing to hear the Word of God saying, "Without holiness no man shall the Word of God saying, "Without holiness no man shall see the Lord."
 (Heb. xii.
 14.)